 There are many ways for you to partner with us in the work of the Garden of Concord.
-We first and foremost invite you to join us during any of our community garden times to plant and harvest with us; or pop in on Tuesday mornings to help pack our C.S.A. boxes for our “Box of Blessings” program; and as always, you’re more than welcome to stop by Sunday mornings for worship at Concord UMC.
+We first and foremost invite you to join us during any of our community garden times to plant and harvest with us and as always, you’re more than welcome to stop by Sunday mornings for worship at Concord UMC.
 If you would like to be a part of the garden but aren’t able to join us for our work times, click here to learn about becoming a supporter.

 Here are some FAQ’s to help answer any questions you may have about our garden:

 Frequently Asked Questions

 A: Joining the garden is simple.
 You have three options.